damellis/ESP/README.md

 ## Pre-requisites

-At the moment, this project runs only on OS X. You'll need Xcode and git (to clone this repository and its submodules).
+At the moment, this project runs on OS X and Linux.
+You'll need Xcode and git (to clone this repository and its submodules).

 ## Installation